Updated: August 25, 2023

 - Research: Thoroughly research the real estate market, rental demand, and potential rental income in different neighborhoods.

-- Get professional help: Seek guidance from a real estate agent or property management company familiar with the local market.
+- Get professional help: Seek guidance from a real estate agent or buyer’s agent familiar with the local market.

 - Think long term: Consider the property’s long-term rental potential and its ability to attract tenants in the future.